mattlewis92/angular-bootstrap-confirm/README.md

 ## Installation

-The calendar has a few dependencies, these are as follows, and must be included BEFORE the plugin files:
+This module has a few dependencies, and must be included BEFORE the plugin files:

 * [AngularJS](https://angularjs.org/) 1.3+
+* Angular sanitize
 * [Bootstrap](http://getbootstrap.com/) 3+ (CSS only - optional if you use a custom template)
 * [ui-bootstrap](http://angular-ui.github.io/bootstrap/) (Only the $uibPosition service is required.
 If you don't want to include the entire ui-bootstrap library the position service is included as a standalone file in this repo in src/ui-bootstrap-position.js)